 The requirements to be a registered agent in Alaska include:

-You can be your own agent, as long as you are a resident of the state, over 18 years old, and are generally available during business hours.
+You can be your own agent as long as you are a resident of the state, at least 18 years old, and are generally available during business hours.

 A registered agent is initially appointed when forming the LLC and is named in the Articles of Organization.